Gillian Welch: Performances

-Welch and Rawlings have played many music festivals, including The Newport Folk Festival, Coachella Festival, The Telluride Bluegrass Festival, The Cambridge Folk Festival, Bonnaroo, MerleFest, The Austin City Limits Festival, and Farm Aid.
+Welch and Rawlings have played many music festivals, including the Newport Folk Festival, Coachella Festival, the Telluride Bluegrass Festival, the Cambridge Folk Festival, Bonnaroo, MerleFest, the Austin City Limits Festival, and Farm Aid.
 They have toured North America extensively, and have played in Europe, Australia, and New Zealand.
 Concert reviews have praised the chemistry between Welch and Rawlings on stage.
 Tizzy Asher of the Seattle Post-Intelligencer wrote "there was a startling unspoken intimacy between them.
 They anticipated each other's movements and shifted when necessary to fit each other."
 On August 6, 2022, they performed on the Grand Ole Opry.
+In April 2026, they began the "Acoustic Reckoning" tour, designed as a tribute to the music of the Grateful Dead.

 The Dave Rawlings Machine have toured North America, with the band originally composed of Rawlings, Welch and three members of Old Crow Medicine Show.
 The band is currently composed of Rawlings, Welch, Wilie Watson, Paul Kowert, and Brittany Haas.
 Welch and Rawlings also participate in group tours with notable musicians.
 In 2004, they were part of the Sweet Harmony Traveling Revue, a three-week US tour with Patty Griffin, Buddy Miller and Emmylou Harris.
-In 2009, The Dave Rawlings Machine joined Old Crow Medicine Show, the Felice Brothers and Justin Townes Earle for the Big Surprise Tour, a US tour described as a "roots-music extravaganza".
+In 2009, the Dave Rawlings Machine joined Old Crow Medicine Show, the Felice Brothers and Justin Townes Earle for the Big Surprise Tour, a US tour described as a "roots-music extravaganza".
 In 2011, Welch was a support act for Buffalo Springfield, who performed and toured that year.